 |+ P2P support|

-PrivadoVPN operates its own IP backbone network and server infrastructure that has extremely fast speeds, making them ideal for streaming in HD, torrenting, or gaming if that is your thing.
+PrivadoVPN operates its own IP backbone network and server infrastructure that has extremely fast speeds, making it ideal for streaming in HD, torrenting, or gaming.

-The servers are located in large metropolitan areas in over 45 countries where users are likely to find high speeds regardless of their origin.
+PrivadoVPN’s servers are located in large metropolitan areas in over 45 countries where users are likely to find high speeds regardless of their origin.
 These include server locations in the US, UK, Netherlands, Germany, Canada, and Australia, meaning you can gain access to content from almost anywhere in the world.

-PrivadoVPN also offers a free VPN package that gets you 10GB of access with unlimited speeds every month. .
-This package is limited to 12 server locations though; it provides access to all servers plus unlimited data usage with the paid version.
+PrivadoVPN’s free VPN package allows 10GB of access with unlimited speeds every month.
+This package is limited to 12 servers in three locations though.

 The VPN allows users to pay for their service with all major credit cards and PayPal, which is a great option unless you are not overly paranoid and look for cryptocurrencies.

 Why Use a VPN?

 One of the most popular reasons for using a VPN is to protect your personal information and activities online.
 Another is to unblock geo-restricted content or websites.